Chapter 3 of 9

 The Art of Customer Interviews

-This chapter teaches you how to extract truth from conversations—how to ask questions that reveal what people actually do, not what they think you want to hear.
+This chapter teaches you how to extract truth from conversations -- how to ask questions that reveal what people actually do, not what they think you want to hear.
+Customer interviews are simultaneously the most valuable and the most misunderstood tool in a founder's validation toolkit.
+Done well, they reveal insights no survey or analytics dashboard can capture.
+Done poorly, they provide false confidence that leads you off a cliff.

 Why People Lie (Without Meaning To)